 About the author

-Kris is a freelance writer for an credit card comparison website specializing in 0 balance transfer credit cards that help consumers save money by paying less interest.
-You can also subscribe to their blog, The Credit Letter.
+Kris is a freelance writer for a credit card comparison website specializing in 0-balance transfer credit cards that help consumers save money by paying less interest.